 You should seek medical help without delay if your finger joint is hot and inflamed, as these may point to an infection.
 Delaying treatment when the above symptoms are present will cause you further pain and inconvenience.

 Your surgeon will first ask for your full medical history before conducting a clinical examination of your hands.
 The severity of the trigger finger and your condition may be graded by your surgeon as follows:

-This involves taking a course of oral non-steroidal anti-inflammatory medication, combined with hand therapy, splinting and activity modification.
+This involves taking a course of oral non-steroidal anti-inflammatory medication (NSAIDs) such as ibuprofen, combined with hand therapy, splinting and activity modification.
 Generally, this is recommended only for patients suffering from trigger finger for the first time or those with grade I or early grade II disease.

 It is rare for trigger finger to recur after surgery.
 For grade IV trigger finger, the surgeon may perform an additional procedure to release the proximal interphalangeal joint, the hinge joints between the digital bones of the fingers that provide flexion towards the palm, which has become stuck due to longstanding stiffness.
 A separate incision over the proximal interphalangeal joint is necessary for such a procedure.